HTTP stands for hypertext transfer protocol and is used to transfer data across the Web.

 Note: URL (uniform resource Locator) is used for web pages.
 It is an example of a URI (uniform resource indicator).

-HTTP Response and Codes
+HTTP Responses and Response Codes

 Each request has a response.
 The Response consists of a